 Parents: Olde English Bulldogge x Pit Bull mix

-Olde Pit Bulldogge is the result of crossbreeding an Olde English Bulldogge with an American Pit Bull Terrier.
+The Olde Pit Bulldogge is the result of crossbreeding the Olde English Bulldogge with the American Pit Bull Terrier.
 They grow to be 17 to 22 inches tall and weigh between 40 and 80 lbs with all the appealing qualities of each parent breed intact.

 These unique Pit mixes have short and straight coats that come in black, white, gray, brown, chocolate, cream or a combination of those colors.
-What’s great is they’re easy to maintain, requiring only occasional bathing and moderate grooming maintenance.
+What’s great is they’re easy to maintain, needing only moderate bathing and grooming maintenance.

 Olde Pit Bulldogges tend to inherit the courageousness and alertness from both parents, thus making them very good watchdogs for loving families.
 From the Shar Pei side, expect them to be independent and reserved with the unfamiliar.